systemed/tilemaker/README.md

-# Tilemaker
+# tilemaker

-Tilemaker creates vector tiles (in Mapbox Vector Tile format) from an .osm.pbf planet extract, as typically downloaded from providers like Geofabrik.
+tilemaker creates vector tiles (in Mapbox Vector Tile format) from an .osm.pbf planet extract, as typically downloaded from providers like Geofabrik.
 It aims to be 'stack-free': you need no database and there is only one executable to install.

 Vector tiles are used by many in-browser/app renderers, and can also power server-side raster rendering.
-They enable on-the-fly style changes and greater interactivity, while imposing less of a storage burden.
-You can output them to individual files, or to a SQLite (.mbtiles) database.
+They enable on-the-fly style changes and greater interactivity, while imposing less of a storage burden. tilemaker can output them to individual files, or to .mbtiles or .pmtiles tile containers.

 See an example of a vector tile map produced by tilemaker at [tilemaker.org](https://tilemaker.org).